-- 2.10 The Malvern Hills AONB encompasses large areas of nature-rich habitat.
+The Malvern Hills National Landscape encompasses large areas of nature-rich habitat.
 As a protected landscape with a high proportion of semi-natural habitats it is an important regional reservoir of biodiversity.
-Within the AONB there are key ecological receptors that must receive the highest levels of protection from artificial light at night.
-These include the 16 SSSI's lying partly or wholly within the AONB the majority of which are designated to protect biodiversity and a range of Local Wildlife Sites. - 2.11 In addition to protected sites, the AONB also has a number of protected species that are particularly sensitive to artificial light.
-The AONB has Lesser Horseshoe, Barbastelle, Soprano Pipistrelle and Bechstien's Bats which are English priority species under Section 41, NERC Act.
-The guidance note Bat Conservation Trust and ILP: Bats and artificial lighting in the UK (ILP GN08 18) should be used for these species.
-The AONB also has Barn Owls, Dormouse and other invertebrates which rely on darkness to survive.
+Within the National Landscape there are key ecological receptors that must receive the highest levels of protection from artificial light at night.
+These include the 16 SSSI's lying partly or wholly within the National Landscape - the majority of which are designated to protect biodiversity - and a range of Local Wildlife Sites.

+In addition to protected sites the Malvern Hills National Landscape also has several rarer and protected species that are particularly sensitive to artificial light including barn owl, hazel dormouse, and badger along with species of conservation significance such as glow worm.
+All bat species can be negatively impacted by artificial light to a greater or lesser degree but unfortunately those species that are particularly light adverse include all of the UK's rarest bat species.
+Those that are present in the National Landscape include lesser horseshoe, greater horseshoe, barbastelle, and Bechstein's bat.
+The guidance note 'Bat Conservation Trust and ILP: Bats and artificial lighting in the UK' (updated to guidance note GN08/23) should be used for these species.
+The National Landscape also has barn owls, dormouse and invertebrates which rely on darkness to survive.

-2.12 It is important that key ecological receptor sites inform careful consideration of the need for lighting and the design of lighting schemes, particularly with justification, colour temperature and further mitigations, regardless of the ambient lighting zone.
-Since many nocturnal species, especially bats, will make use of the wider landscape of the AONB when hunting and when travelling between roost sites and foraging areas, this consideration is also important outside of sites designated for their nature importance.
-Habitats and species within the AONB have a vital role to play in helping to fulfil local and national conservation targets.
+It is important that key ecological receptor sites inform careful consideration of the need for lighting and the design of lighting schemes, particularly with justification, colour temperature and further mitigations, regardless of the ambient lighting zone.
+Since many nocturnal species, especially bats, will make use of the wider landscape of the National Landscape when hunting and when travelling between roost sites and foraging areas this consideration is also important outside of sites designated for their nature importance.
+Habitats and species within the National Landscape have a vital role to play in helping to fulfil local and national conservation targets.
 The Malvern Hills Nature Recovery Plan should be referenced when developing a lighting plan.

-Malvern Hills AONB ambient lighting zones
+Malvern Hills National Landscape ambient lighting zones

-2.13 The standard practice in external lighting design is to apply ambient lighting environment zones (Ezones) to set different lighting requirements under different sky conditions.
-Due to the difference in ambient lighting between urban and rural settings, different levels of obtrusive light are allowed.

-The Institution of Lighting Professionals guidance on the reduction of obtrusive light (GN01 ILP:

-2021) recommends lighting specifications based on these ambient zones.
+The standard practice in external lighting design is to use ambient lighting environment zones (E-zones) to set different lighting requirements under different sky conditions.
+Due to the difference in ambient lighting between urban and rural settings different levels of obtrusive light are allowed.
+The Institution of Lighting Professionals guidance on the reduction of obtrusive light (GN01 ILP: 2021) recommends lighting specifications based on these ambient zones.
 They state different levels of upward light, intensity, glare and building luminance for these zones which should be followed in any lighting design.
-The AONB will either be a rural zone incorporating E0/E1 or an urban zone E3 with an additional caveat on upward light.
+The National Landscape will either be a rural zone incorporating E0/E1 or an urban zone E3 with an additional caveat on upward light.

-Zone Surrounding Lighting Examples Sky Environment Quality EO Protected Dark Astronomical Observable dark skies, UNESCO starlight reserves, IDA dark sky places 20.5+ () EI Natural Dark Relatively uninhabited rural areas, National Parks, Areas of Outstanding Natural Beauty, IDA buffer zones etc. 20 to 20.5 () E2 Rural Low District Brightness Sparsely inhabited rural areas, villages or relatively dark outer suburban locations 15 to 20 E3 Suburban Medium District Brightness Well inhabited rural and urban settlements, small town centres of suburban locations <15 E4 Urban High District Brightness Town / City centres with high levels of night-time activity <15
+Zone Surrounding Lighting Environment Examples Sky Quality E0 Protected Dark Astronomical Observable dark skies, UNESCO starlight reserves, IDA dark sky places 20.5+ () EI Natural Dark Relatively uninhabited rural areas, National Parks, Areas of Outstanding Natural Beauty, IDA buffer zones etc. 20 to 20.5 () E2 Rural Low District Brightness Sparsely inhabited rural areas, villages or relatively dark outer suburban locations 15 to 20 E3 Suburban Medium District Brightness Well inhabited rural and urban settlements, small town centres of suburban locations <15 E4 Urban High District Brightness Town / City centres with high levels of night-time activity <15